 The Dulwich property market definitely doesn’t seem to be paying any notice to the political and economic uncertainties we’ve become so accustomed to reading about post-Brexit.

-The lettings market was equally as active, with many tenants looking for new homes with the holiday season firmly in the past.
+The lettings market was equally as active, with many tenants looking for new homes in time for the festive period.

 What’s going on in the area?